Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Generic Equity Protection Swaps

 where for $t=T$ we have that $\text{\rm Put}_{\,T}(X,K^l_i(X_0),T)=(K^l_i(X_0)-X_T)^+$ where the strike equals $K^l_i(X_0)=(1+l_i)X_0$ and $\text{\rm Call}_{\,T}(X,K^g_j(X_0),T)=(X_T-K^g_j(X_0))^+$ where $K^g_j(X_0)=(1+g_j)X_0$.} \end{definition}

 According to our convention, the provider receives from the buyer the initial premium $c\in \mathbb{R}$ at time 0 and the cash flow $\pp (R_T)$ at time $T$.
 Assume that the provider establishes at time 0 a portfolio $h$ of plain-vanilla call and put options written on $X$.
-Then we have the following definition for the provider's hedged cash flow and fair price.
+Then we have the following definition for the provider's hedged cash flow and fair price where $B(0,T)$ is the price of the domestic zero-coupon bond with unit notional principal.